Acting upon Imagination: when to trust imagined trajectories in model based reinforcement learning: Related work

-~\cite{kurtl2018deep} identified two sources of uncertainty: aleatoric (inherent to the process) and epistemic (resulting from datasests with too few data points).
-They combined uncertainty aware probabilistic ensembles in the trajectory sampling of the MPC with a cross entropy controller and achieved asymptotic performance comparable to PPO or SAC with more sample efficient convergence.
-However, the MPC suffers from expensive computation~\cite{kurtl2018deep,Zhu2020}.
+Measuring the reliability of a learned dynamics model when generating imagined trajectories has been proposed in several works. \citet{kurtl2018deep} identified two types of uncertainty: aleatoric (inherent to the process) and epistemic (resulting from datasets with too few data points).
+The former is the uncertainty inherent to the process, and the latter results from datasets with too few data points.
+They combined uncertainty aware probabilistic ensembles in the trajectory sampling of the MPC with a cross entropy controller and achieved asymptotic performance comparable to Proximal Policy Optimization (PPO) ~\cite{schulman2017proximal} or Soft Actor-Critic (SAC) ~\cite{haarnoja2018soft} with more sample efficient convergence. \citet{Janner2019} generated (truncated) short trajectories with a probabilistic ensemble to train the policy of a MFRL agent, thus improving significantly its sampling efficiency. \citet{yu2020mopo} also exploits the uncertainty of the dynamics model to improve policy learning on an offline RL setting.
+They learn policies entirely from a large batch of previously collected data with rewards artificially penalized by the uncertainty of the dynamics.
+These works focus on sample efficiency and improving the performance, our work proposes novel methods to estimate the uncertainty of the dynamics model to determine when to replan.